-It’s exactly 18 years since Roy Keane led Man Utd out vs Wolves without the ref’s permission
+Roy Keane leading Man Utd players out vs Wolves without the ref’s permission is legendary

 Every midfielder knew they were in for a relentlessly difficult 90 minutes when they saw Keane in the opposition line-up.

-Similarly, many referees must have hated taking charge of games that the fiery Irishman was involved in.
+Similarly, many referees must have hated taking charge of games that the fiery Republic of Ireland international was involved in.

 “Remember the incident with Andy D’Urso when he screamed in his face?
 That attempt to bully the referee is what he was like,” former Premier League ref Mark Clattenburg said in 2020.